Understanding the Patterns We Carry

 -

-Feeling that others’ needs must come first to be valued
+Feeling that others’ needs must come first in order to feel valued.

 -

-Feeling pressure to say 'yes' when you mean 'no'
+Feeling pressure to say “yes” when you truly want to say “no.”

 -

-Feeling the fear of being left behind or rejected
+Feeling afraid of being left behind or rejected.

 -

-Feeling the need to do everything alone to stay safe and protected
+Feeling the need to do everything alone in order to stay safe.

 -